Battle of Jolo (1974): Rehabilitation of Jolo

 One month after the end of hostilities, the Inter-Agency Task Force for the Rehabilitation of Jolo was created by virtue of Memorandum Order No. 411, s.
 1974, as amended by Memorandum Order Nos.
 426 and 450, composed of an Executive Committee and eight subcommittees: Overall and Long-Term Planning (later the Committee on Master Planning); Land Inventory and Reconstitution of Land Titles; Physical Infrastructures; Housing; Relief; Relocation and Resettlement; Trade, Industry and Agriculture; Banking and Financial Services; and Logistics.

-Six years later, the Municipality of Jolo presented the following Citation to Rear Admiral Romulo Espaldon, who opposed military offensive in Jolo but was overruled by Manila, and later became member of the Executive Committee of the Inter-Agency Task Force for the Rehabilitation of Jolo:
+On December 28, 1980, the Municipality of Jolo cited Rear Admiral Romulo Espaldon for his role in leading the task force in lifting the people of Jolo from the ruins.

 Portrayals in media

 Journalist Criselda Yabes portrayed the burning of Jolo in her novel Below the Crying Mountain under the University of the Philippines Press in 2010.
 Yabes' novel won the University of the Philippines Centennial Literary Prize, and put Yabes on the Man Asia Literary Prize longlist.